-Ask this question to get an idea of the responsibilities and challenges you’ll be expected to face as soon as you start the job.
-The interviewer’s response will give you a sense of the organization’s immediate needs–the kind of information that doesn’t often show up in formal job announcements.
+Ask this question to get an idea of the day-to-day responsibilities and challenges you’ll face as soon as you start the job.
+The interviewer’s response will give you a sense of the organization’s immediate needs.
+This is the kind of information that doesn’t often show up in formal job announcements!

-This question conveys that you are interested in solving real problems for the employer.
+This question conveys that you are interested in solving real, immediate problems for the employer.
 It also gives you a chance to explain how you’ll make an immediate impact once you’re hired.